Buyer GuideBuyer evaluation

 The honest recommendation

-For most SMB operators (1–10 locations, 50–5,000 SKUs, 5–50 suppliers, mixed supplier channels), LineNow is the strongest fit because it's the only product in this list that closes the loop from POS sale to accounting bill while supporting the supplier channels SMBs actually use.
+For operators with 1–10 locations, 50–5,000 SKUs, 5–50 suppliers, and mixed supplier channels, LineNow is a strong first fit to evaluate because it closes the loop from POS sale to accounting bill while supporting the supplier channels teams actually use.

 For Shopify-only forecasting-first operators, Inventory Planner is a better fit on math depth alone.